bnjmnhndrsn/rubtris/README.md

 RUBTRIS
 =======

-everyone's favorite tetromino-based puzzle game, now on the command line!
+Rubtris is a Ruby clone of everyone's favorite tetromino-based puzzle game, played entirely on the command line.

-available as a Gem.
-Just "gem install rubtris"!
+Rubtris is available as Gem.
+Just run "gem install rubtris", and you will be able to play Rubtris by just typing "rubtris" in the console.